canonical/doc-docs/juju-tutorials/how-to-perform-maintenance-on-a-k8s-worker.md

 Duration: 10:00

 The kubernetes-worker charm provides actions for draining workers.
-These actions are pause and resume.
-Behind the scenes, pause runs a kubectl command to drain the node of all pods running on it.
+These actions are `pause` and `resume`.
+Behind the scenes, `pause` runs a kubectl command to drain the node of all pods running on it.
 These pods will be rescheduled onto other nodes.

-First check to make sure there's enough resource capacity in the cluster to handle taking out a node.
+First, check to make sure there's enough resource capacity in the cluster to handle taking out a node.

 ```console